zelloptt/zello-android-client-sdk/README.md

 ## Overview

-Zello Android client SDK allows you integrate [ZelloWork](https://zellowork.com/) push-to-talk into your own application.
-The SDK uses cross-process communication to let your app connect to ZelloWork app installed on the device and remotely control it.
+The Zello Android client SDK allows you to integrate [ZelloWork](https://zellowork.com/) push-to-talk into your own application.
+The SDK uses cross-process communication to let your app connect to the ZelloWork app installed on the device and remotely control it.
 Supported features include:

 * Send voice messages
 * Get notifications about incoming voice messages